whhsu2/kickstarter-blockchain/README.md

 ## Use Cases

 Create a campaign for users to donate ethereum to.
+You can set the minimum amount for donations.
+Only people who have donated can be approvers of the campaign.

 ## Requirements